Alex Salmond: Funeral

+Memorial service

+A private memorial service took place for Salmond on 30 November 2024 at St Giles' Cathedral in Edinburgh.
+The service was attended by members of Salmond's family and friends, including former prime minister Gordon Brown, first minister John Swinney, Scottish Labour leader Anas Sarwar, Scottish Conservative leader Russell Findlay, acting leader of the Alba Party Kenny MacAskill, former first minister Henry McLeish, friend and MP David Davis and MSP Fergus Ewing.

+The service included performances by singer Dougie MacLean, Scottish band The Proclaimers, fiddler Alasdair Fraser with cellist Natalie Haas, and singer Sheena Wellington.

 Honorary degrees and awards

-Salmond has been awarded several honorary degrees in recognition of his political career.
-These include a doctorate from the University of St Andrews on 30 November 2007 and he was awarded the degree of Doctor of the University (D.Univ.) of the University of Glasgow on 20 April 2015.
+Salmond was awarded several honorary degrees in recognition of his political career.
+These include a doctorate from the University of St Andrews on 30 November 2007 and the degree of Doctor of the University (D.Univ.) from the University of Glasgow on 20 April 2015.

-In November 2007, Salmond received The Spectator's Parliamentarian of the Year award for his "brilliant campaign" and "extraordinary victory" in the Scottish Parliament elections, thereby ending eight years of Labour rule.
+In November 2007 Salmond received The Spectator award for Parliamentarian of the Year, in honour of his "brilliant campaign" and "extraordinary victory" in the Scottish Parliament elections, which ended eight years of Labour rule.